DriveX-devs/TRACEN-X/README.md

         sudo apt-get install socat
     ```

-7. Ensure `nodejs` is installed on your system:
+7. Ensure `nodejs` is installed on your system (**IMPORTANT**: ensure to have at least v12.22.9; if you have an older version, you need to upgrade it manually following the instructions available [here](https://nodejs.org/en/download/).
     ```sh
         sudo apt install nodejs
     ```